- Our Work

 BAE Shipyard Agrees to Clean Up Toxic Bay Pollution

 BAE Systems San Francisco Ship Repair, Inc., a ship yard servicing large vessels that include cruise liners and oil tankers, agreed in February 2012 to make significant improvements to its operations and on-site controls to curb its pollution of San Francisco Bay.
-Baykeeper filed suit against BAE after documenting 113 samples of rainy-season runoff exceeding legal limits for copper, nickel, lead, zinc and other toxic substances, many by hundreds of times.
+Baykeeper filed suit against BAE after documenting 113 samples of rainy-season runoff contaminated with extremely high levels of copper, nickel, lead, zinc and other toxic substances.

 BAE will use shrouding to keep dust and particles from escaping its dry dock—the largest on the West Coast—and also close nearly 100 unnecessary storm drains that discharge directly to the Bay.
 Remaining storm drains will be fitted with filtration systems.
 Read more about Baykeeper's successful settlement to reduce Bay pollution from BAE Systems.